 Busan © Ian Cochrane

-Visitors to the city during summer should try and include a trip to one of the local baseball games on their Busan itineraries.
-The local team, the Lotte Giants, is based at Sajik stadium and a baseball game in Korea is a cultural experience.
+Visitors to the city should try and include a trip to one of the local baseball games, a genuine cultural experience.
 Baseball games are held every weekend during summer.
 Busan also has great shopping and dining out opportunities.
 Visitors will find that this seaside city has a lot of heart and may even prove to be the highlight of a trip to South Korea.